 Students and Alumni of the Drama Therapy Program

 Roni Alperin (MA '10) works as an MFT Intern at the Living Arts Counseling Center in Oakland, where he offers psychotherapy and drama therapy for individuals, couples, and groups.
 Since 2001, he has used drama to promote healing with diverse populations in both Israel and the United States.
-He is passionate about creating self-revelatory theatre pieces with clients as a therapeutic act and plans to open a drama therapy center in Tel Aviv.
+He is passionate about creating self-revelatory theatre pieces with clients as a therapeutic act.

 Saun-Toy Trotter (MA '00), MFT, is a therapist and clinical supervisor at Youth Uprising/Castlemont Clinic within the Children's Hospital and Research Center Oakland.
 She is also a director and solo performance artist, specializing in self-revelatory pieces.
 Trotter recently completed a yoga teacher training to integrate drama therapy and somatic practices.